China, US resume fentanyl talks in Beijing

 She is accompanied by high-level US officials from the State Department, Treasury, Department of Homeland Security and Justice Department.

-"I've come from Washington with a very high level delegation that represents the United States' whole-of-government approach to tackling the global challenge posed by illicit narcotics," she added.
+Calling the meetings "a good start" US National Security Council spokesman John Kirby told reporters there is still "a lot more work to be done."

-"President Biden sent such a significant delegation to underscore the importance of this issue to the American people," she said.
+"The goal here is to create concrete, measurable actions that lead to a reduction of the precursor chemicals that are killing so many Americans," he said.

-Wang, in turn, said the establishing of the China-US working group represented an "important common understanding" reached by the presidents last year.
+Chinese Minister for Public Security Wang Xiaohong, who greeted the US delegation at Beijing's Diaoyutai guesthouse, said establishment of the China-US working group represented an "important common understanding" reached by the presidents last year.

 "Our cooperation once again shows that the China-US relationship gains from cooperation and loses from confrontation," he said, speaking through an interpreter.